The Best Ways to Deal With a Dry Scalp

 If your scalp’s already feeling taut and dry, be wary of any harsh shampoos full of chemical nasties like sulfates that could be stripping you of moisture.
 Instead, opt for gentler, more hydrating products that won’t cause the scalp additional irritation.

-At Prose, our specially crafted formulas contain natural ingredients proven to tackle dryness like pomegranate peel (which soothes itching), CBD, liquorice and provitamin B5 (which helps to restore the scalp’s natural balance) and kale, spirulina and peppermint, which are sebum stabilizers.
+At Prose, our specially crafted formulas contain natural ingredients proven to tackle dryness like CBD and provitamin B5 (which helps to restore the scalp’s natural balance) and kale, spirulina and peppermint, which are sebum stabilizers.

 It could be easy to forget but, just like any other part of our body, our scalp requires nourishment from the food we eat.
 If you really want to banish dryness, think about how you can adjust your diet to make it as balanced and varied as possible.